Teoscar Hernández Player Props: Mariners vs. Yankees

 Teoscar Hernández At The Plate

-- In 27 games this year (38.0%), Hernandez has picked up an RBI, and in 10 of those games (14.1%) he had more than one.
+- Hernandez has an RBI in 27 of 72 games this season, with multiple RBI in 10 of them.
 He has also driven home three or more of his team's runs in one contest.

-- He has scored a run in 24 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.